tompdavis/pagr/PROJECT_SPEC.md

 *   Create portfolio: Ability to create a portfolio from a file, a simple structure of stock ticker and quantity.
 The quantity can be negative, denoting a short position.
     *   Feature described in CREATE.md
-*   Trade in/out: Ability to change a position to the portfolio, defined as either selling or buying a security.
-    *   Feature described in TRADE.md
 *   Display portfolio: A view of the portfolio and its current market value, with a "live/static" toggle.
 When static, the portfolio doesn't change its value as the market data "ticks", but uses the last night's market close values.
 *   Portfolio view: Initially, a chart showing the value of the portfolio broken down into sectors according to an abstracted sector classification.
 This feature must be future-proof, meaning modular and extensible for future views.
     *   Feature described in VIEW.md